 Only clean the vehicle interior, including the instrument panel fascia and panelling, with a dry cloth or interior cleaner.
 Clean the leather upholstery with clear water and a soft cloth.
 In case of heavy soiling, use leather care.

-The instrument panel should only be cleaned using a soft damp cloth.
+The instrument cluster and the displays should only be cleaned using a soft damp cloth.
+If necessary use a weak soap solution.